-Well, if you are beginners and working on WordPress site, it is quite possible that you will face some errors.
+Well, if you are beginners and working on a WordPress site, it is quite possible that you will face some errors.
 The 503 Service Temporarily Unavailable Error in WordPress is one of them.
-And also fixing error this is not an easy task, it can be very frustrating for the beginners.
+This is generally caused by outdated and malfunctioning plugins and themes.

-If you encountered this error follow the below steps to investigate it and fix the problem.
+If you are getting trouble with HTTP 503 service unavailable error than follow the below steps to debug it and fix the problem.

 Furthermore, it has numerous potential causes.
 To fix this – you will have to recognize the root cause of the same problem.

-This error is not inherent in WordPress alone.
+This error is not alone seen in WordPress.
 It is also a universal message that occurs while you are trying to access a site but the server cannot be reached.
-Means to say, your WordPress site has reached the limit of the number of requests.
+This means to say, your WordPress site has reached the limit of the number of requests.

-Basically, a few of browsers show this – 503 service temporarily unavailable error message to tell you to try again later.
+Basically, a few browsers show this – 503 services temporarily unavailable error message to tell you to try again later.
 How this might look like:

 - This error occurs when your web server is not able to get a proper response from the PHP script.
 This PHP script can be a WordPress plugin, theme, or a custom code snippet with incorrect behavior.

 - If the error is caused by heavy usage, a DDoS attack, a server glitch, then it may disappear automatically in a few minutes.

 - However, if this happens due to bad code on your site, then it will remain until you find and disable the code that is causing it.